SujayTalanki/SujayTalanki.github.io/index.md

 * Background: The company had many properties, each of which had 10 areas that inspectors were required to assess; inspectors left comments regarding the condition of each area
 * Result: Produced a Power BI dashboard that allows business analysts to extract information from 5,000+ inspectors’ comments regarding the condition of 5,000+ properties.
-* Leveraged Python (pandas, nltk, sentence_transformers, sklearn), Snowflake (SQL), Power Query, and Power BI to create a pipeline that produced meaningful conclusions from raw text data
+* Leveraged Python (Numpy, Pandas, Nltk, Sentence_transformers, Sklearn), Snowflake (SQL), Power Query, and Power BI to create a pipeline that transformed raw data (20,000 entries) into actionable insights.
-* Implemented a key phrase extraction feature, sentiment analysis classifier (NLP), and Power BI visualizations to analyze comments on an aggregate level according to user-selected attributes
+* Implemented a key phrase extraction feature, sentiment analysis classifier (NLP), and Power BI visualizations to uncover insights from 5,000 inspectors' comments, informing strategic decisions and delivering actionable insights.
-* Analysts could filter the results based on the market, region, property type, property manager, etc. in order to visualize the performance of select facilities
+* Analysts can filter the results to analyze performance based on the market, region, property type, property manager, etc. in order to visualize the performance of select facilities

 **Workflow Diagrams:**